 \begin{lemma} \emph{(Adapted from \cite[Propositions 3.4 and 3.5]{coja2020optimal})} \ Let $M_{1}$ denote the number of masked defective items, where there are $k = \Theta(n^{\theta})$ defective items present within a population of size $n$.
 Let $\xi > 0$ be arbitrarily small, and fix $\epsilon > 0$ and $\theta'$ sufficiently close to $1$ such that $2(1-\theta') < \xi < \epsilon \theta'$.
 Then if $\theta \in \big(\frac{\log 2}{1+\log 2}, \frac{1}{2}\big)$ and $T \leq \big(\frac{1}{\log 2}k \log_{2}k\big)(1 - \epsilon)$, it holds that

 \end{lemma}

 In Appendix \ref{sec:adaptations}, we describe how we obtain this result from the results in \cite{coja2020optimal}.

 We now proceed to show that Lemma \ref{lem4} implies that there are $\omega(\frac{n}{k})$ (and hence $\omega(k)$ since $\theta < \frac{1}{2}$) masked non-defective items with high probability when $T \leq \big(\frac{1}{\log 2}k \log_{2}k\big)(1 - \epsilon)$.
-To do so, we consider $S$ being generated in the following manner: \begin{enumerate} \item Generate $S' \subseteq [n]$ by including each item in it independently with probability $q' = \frac{k + \sqrt{k}\log n}{n}$. \item Remove $\max\{\abs{S'}-k, 0\}$ items uniformly at random from $S'$ to form $S$. \end{enumerate} Defining the event $\mathscr{B} = \{k \leq \abs{S'} \leq k + 2\sqrt{k}\log n\}$, it follows due to the multiplicative Chernoff bound (see Appendix \ref{app:bino}) that $\bP(\mathscr{B}) = 1-o(1)$.
+To do so, we consider $S$ being generated in the following manner: \begin{enumerate} \item Generate $S' \subseteq [n]$ by including each item in it independently with probability $q' = \frac{k + \sqrt{k}\log n}{n}$. \item Remove $\max\{\abs{S'}-k, 0\}$ items uniformly at random from $S'$ to form $S$. \end{enumerate} Defining the event $\mathscr{B} = \{k \leq \abs{S'} \leq k + 2\sqrt{k}\log n\}$, it follows from the multiplicative Chernoff bound (see Appendix \ref{app:bino}) that $\bP(\mathscr{B}) = 1-o(1)$.
 Moreover, conditioned on $\abs{S'} \geq k$ (which is implied by $\mathscr{B}$), the resulting distribution of $S$ is indeed the combinatorial prior due to the symmetry of the construction.
 Thus, an event has $o(1)$ probability under the above distribution if and only if it has $o(1)$ probability under the combinatorial prior.
-Additionally, letting $M_1'$ is the number of masked items after the first step of the construction\footnote{Specifically, we use this terminology to mean the number of defectives that would be masked if $S'$ were the defective set.} and $M_1$ denote the number after the second step, it holds that $M_{1}' \geq M_{1}$.
-This is because converting defective items to non-defective in step 2 can only decrease the number of masked items, since items that were masked by such ``converted" items may no longer be masked.
+Additionally, letting $M_1'$ be the number of masked defectives after the first step of the construction (i.e., the number of defectives that would be masked if $S'$ were the defective set) and $M_1$ denote the number after the second step, it holds that $M_{1}' \geq M_{1}$.
+This is because converting defective items to non-defective in step 2 can only decrease the number of masked items (and, in turn, masked defectives), since items that were masked by such ``converted'' items may no longer be masked.